sgrhere/learning-react-/README.md

     It is a popular JS compiler that allows developers to use newer JS syntax features in their code, even if the target environment doesn't support them natively.
 It's often used to write code in the latest ECMASCRIPT(ES) standards while ensuring compatibility with older browsers or environments.
 Key feature of Babel is transpilation.

     Note:-The browser only understand html,css and js, here we use jsx to write html code inside js but jsx isn't understood by the browser so to solve that limitation, babel is used.

+7) Component
+    A component in React is a reusable, independent piece of code that defines the structure and behavior of the user interface (UI).
+It is essentially like a JavaScript function or class that returns React elements (which describe what should appear on the screen).
+Components make it easier to build and manage complex UIs by breaking them into smaller, manageable pieces.

+8) Props
+    In React, props (short for "properties") are a way to pass data from a parent component to a child component.
+They are immutable, meaning they cannot be modified by the child component, ensuring a unidirectional data flow.